Terraform supports remote state storage via a variety of backends that you normally configure in your .tf

 When you run terragrunt

-with remote_state
+with a remote_state

 configuration, it will automatically create the following resources if they don’t already exist: